 Digital pharmacy startup Phlo has acquired the UK assets of US rival Truepill for an undisclosed sum, hot off the heels of raising £10m in Series A funding last month.

-Phlo has obtained Truepill’s NHS patient, APIs and prescribing technology in a consolidation of the digital pharmacy market.
+Phlo has obtained Truepill’s NHS patients, APIs and prescribing technology in a consolidation of the digital pharmacy market.
 Phlo also gains Truepill’s partnerships with UK digital healthcare providers, such as the digital contraceptive platform The Lowdown.

 Truepill, which is headquartered in San Mateo and achieved a unicorn valuation in 2021, said it made the sale to focus on its home market.